\IfPackageLoadedTF

 Schwarzschild expressed admiration for Poincaré’s critical approach.
 In his discussions of cosmogonical hypotheses, Schwarzschild wrote, Poincaré had not “destroyed these ideas by criticism, but laid bare their core and even represented many of them in a clearer way than their authors” (Schwarzschild 1913).

 Schwarzschild was compared to Poincaré by Eddington, in virtue of his wide-ranging scientific contributions; Eddington paid tribute to Schwarzschild’s intellectual penetration, describing him as a “guerilla leader”, whose “attacks fell where they were least expected” (Eddington 1917, 319).
-For a contemporary overview of Schwarzschild’s life and work by a close collaborator, see Hertzsprung (1917); see also the notice by Einstein (1979), the DSB article by Dieke (1975)), Habison (2007), and the three volumes of Collected Papers (Voigt, 1992a, b, c).
+For a contemporary overview of Schwarzschild’s life and work by a close collaborator, see Hertzsprung (1917); see also the notice by Einstein (1979), the DSB article by Dieke (1975)), Habison (2007), the three volumes of Collected Papers (Voigt, 1992a, b, c), and the volume edited by Reinsch and Wittmann (2017).

 Notes